-There are times when you will need to unclog the regular drain that has no disposal nor dishwasher.
+There are times when you will need to unclog the regular drain that has no disposal or dishwasher.
 With such options, you can use the auger.
-So, for those sinks without disposal units here’s how to unclog it with the drill.
+So, for those sinks without disposal units here’s how to unclog them with the drill.

 - First things first, remove the sink stopper.

 - Put the snaked drain into the opening.
 Begin to crank the snake in a clockwise motion but be gentle so that you don’t crack anything.

 - If you notice an obstruction or bend keep cranking so that it goes through it.
 Keep going until you are sure you have reached the furthest end.